 This is very important in order to avoid dehydration.
 However, do not let your dog drink a lot of water before, during or after exercise because a condition called gastric torsion, or bloat, may result.
 A dog, especially a deep-chested breed like the German Shepherd, can die from bloat.
 Its stomach may swell and even rotate like a wringing towel, which cuts off blood supply through the stomach.

 Avoid exercising your pet during the midday summer heat

-Exercising your animal is important, but it is better to do so in the early morning or evening hours when the temperatures are lower.
+Exercising your animal is important, but it is better to do so in the early morning or evening hours when the temperatures are lower, and pavement isn't so hot.
 If you run with your dog, it is important to gradually build an exercise program that your dog can handle.
 Dogs can suffer from heatstroke if overworked.

 If you notice your animal behaving in a peculiar way and suspect it may be suffering from heatstroke or bloat, contact your veterinarian immediately.